 - Conductivity meter (such as Flinn’s conductivity meter or similar)

 - Small (approximately pea-sized or smaller) samples of lithium and sodium (these metals shouldn’t be mixed, and when adding them to water, add them to separate beakers)

 - Always wear safety goggles when handling chemicals in the lab.

 - Students should wash their hands thoroughly before leaving the lab.

 - When students complete the lab, instruct them how to clean up their materials and dispose of any chemicals.

-- Do not add the metals to the same beakers of water.
-It’s recommended to cut a small piece of metal off a larger sample on the watch glass.
-It gives students an opportunity to see the unoxidized metal before adding it to water.
+- Do not add lithium and sodium to the same beaker of water.
+Before putting them in water, cut a small piece of metal off a larger sample on the watch glass.
+This also gives students an opportunity to see the shinier, unoxidized metal before adding it to water.
 You could also use a conductivity meter on these unoxidized metal pieces to show students that they are good conductors.

 For the Student

 - In your own words, describe how you understand the periodic table to be organized.
 Include any trends that you have noticed/learned about so far, and include any trends you may have learned about in previous science classes.